SylwiaGrudkowska/JDemetra-documentation/pages/theory/ACF_and_PACF.md

-The partial autocorrelation function (PACF) is the set of partial autocorrelation coefficients $(k)$ arranged as a function of$\text{\ k}$.
+The partial autocorrelation function (PACF) is the set of partial autocorrelation coefficients $(k)$ arranged as a function of $k$.
 This function can be used to detect the presence of an autoregressive process in time series and identify the order of this process.
 Theoretically, the number of significant lags determines the order of the autoregressive process.

 {: .text-center.image-wrapper}